 Where would you like your dog to pee and poop outdoors?
-Decide on the area and have lots of special treats ready to give him every time he goes in his area.
+Here’s 3 steps to help train your dog.
+To prepare, decide on the area and have lots of special treats ready to give him every time he goes in his area.

-In the house, prevent any opportunities for your dog or puppy to have an accident.
-Keep him with you on a leash or crate him when you can’t supervise.
-Control his environment.
+Prevent any opportunities for your dog or puppy to have an accident in your home by keeping him with you on a leash, or crate him when you can’t be there to supervise.
+Control his environment as much as possible.

 - Try to get them out every hour or two so they don’t have accidents